danday74/integer-sequences/README.md

 ]
 ```

-NOTE: Prime values may be numeric for performance reasons.
+NOTE: Prime values returned may be of type `number` for performance reasons.